kenakamu/RulesEngineOnFunction/README.md

 ## Cosmos DB and Change Feed limitation

+### Sync between Functions

+When you scale-out the Azure Function to multiple instances, only one instance receives the change feed, thus other instances won't get latest update.
+If you need to scale out function and solve the issue, there are two approaces.

+- Use polling instead of Cosmos DB ChangeFeed
+- Use other approach to sync data.
+See [Distributed in-memory cache using Azure Functions Sample](https://github.com/hannesne/functions-cache-sample) for starting point.

 ### Id property and schema limitation in Cosmos DB

 As each documents in Cosmos DB requires "id" property and cannot store array as top level, I need to wrap the RulesEngine rule definition by using own class.
 See [Workflow.cs](./RulesEngineOnFunction/Models/Workflow.cs).